 Our supply chain consists of goods and services procured to enable our people to deliver these services.
 Our relationships with sub-contractors, suppliers and their employees, business partners, agents and others working on their behalf (collectively "Third Parties") principally include professional services and consultancy, property, facilities management, human resources, information technology and marketing.

-There have been no material changes to our organisational structure and supply chain since our last Slavery and Human Trafficking Statement.
+There have been no material changes to our organisational structure or our supply chain since the last Slavery and Human Trafficking Statement.

 Our policies in relation to slavery and human trafficking

 Our policy framework includes a range of People and Procurement policies that outline our commitment to modern slavery and human trafficking risks in our business.
-During 2019, this policy framework was updated to ensure it is fit for purpose and to enhance our ability to communicate our policies to our people and other relevant stakeholders.
 Relevant policies include:

 - Human Rights & Modern Slavery Policy: makes explicit our commitment to the United Nations Guiding Principles on Business and Human Rights, endorsed by the International Bar Association.
 This Policy confirms our commitment to respect and support international human rights, and in particular to the International Bill of Rights and the International Labour Organisation's Declaration on the Fundamental Principles and Rights at Work.